-Positive Behavioral Intervention Supports (PBIS-OCDE): is a national evidence based program that offers a school-wide systems approach for preventing problem behaviors including, but not limited to: truancy, pervasive violence, acting out in class, negative behaviors due to limited cognitive development, and emotional stress for youth who are overwhelmed and may be experiencing anxiety or evidence of Post Traumatic Stress Disorder (PTSD).
+Positive Behavioral Intervention Supports (PBIS-OCDE): A national evidence-based program that offers a school-wide systems approach for preventing problem behaviors including, but not limited to: truancy, pervasive violence, acting out in class, negative behaviors due to limited cognitive development, and emotional stress for youth who are overwhelmed and may be experiencing anxiety or evidence of Post-Traumatic Stress Disorder (PTSD).
 The target population is children K - 12th grade.